 American Tex-Mex-style chili powder is a blend of spices often used for making chili con carne or flavoring beans or meat.
 It is not simply ground up chili peppers, although there can be confusion with spices of similar names.
+This ground spice blend is available year-round.

 What Is Chili Powder?

 Chili powder is a red-colored blend of powdered spices.
 While it contains some cayenne pepper for heat, it also has spices such as cumin, garlic powder, oregano, and paprika intended to lend the flavors expected in chili con carne.
 The ratio is one part cayenne to seven parts other spices, depending on the blend.
-The heat level for any particular brand of chili powder is variable, but is always far lower than that of pure ground chili peppers.
+The heat level for any particular brand of chili powder is variable but is always far lower than that of pure ground chili peppers.
 Some blends contain salt as well as spices, which can be a concern for those who are avoiding salt.

 Varieties of Chili Powder

-You will find blends simply labeled as chili powder or chili seasoning mix, suitable for using in making chili con carne.
+You will find blends simply labeled as chili powder or chili seasoning mix, suitable for use in making chili con carne.
 Organic varieties are available.
 Some chili powder is labeled as hot while still being a blend of spices.
 Dark chili powder varieties have a smoky and slightly sweet flavor.

 Chili Powder vs. Cayenne Pepper

 The spice sold as cayenne pepper is simply ground cayenne pepper and it is not a chili powder substitute.
 Ground cayenne pepper is eight times hotter than chili powder.
-If your recipe calls for 2 tablespoons of chili powder and you use 2 tablespoons of cayenne pepper you won't make that mistake twice as cayenne pepper is pure heat.
+If your recipe calls for 2 tablespoons of chili powder and you use 2 tablespoons of cayenne pepper, you won't make that mistake twice as cayenne pepper is pure heat.
 Your dish will be blazing hot but lack the other flavors provided by chili powder.

 Be mindful when you are at the supermarket or spice store looking for chili powder since there are also spices labeled "chile powder."
 These are made of pure ground up chile peppers such as cayenne, chipotle, and ancho.
 They will be spicy or simply add a completely different flavor than what the recipe intended.